Dear Caring Parent,

 So when we put the need for the busy Bs and essential nine together with the mood regulation challenges/learning of toddlers and teens, their massive brain and hormone development, and their picky picky food habits…how do you know your child is getting enough of these eight busy Bs and essential twelve?

-Here is a little about the foods to just keep rotating through, followed by some of the things that can effect your child’s absorption even with the right foods going in.
+Here is a little about the foods to just keep rotating through, followed by some of the things that can affect your child’s absorption even with the right foods going in.

 I like to keep things simple, so thankfully many of the same foods support the supply of all the Busy Bs.
-Many vegis and fruits have a mixture of the B vitamins in them.
-It’s just overall healthy eating in the end- fruits, vegis of all colors, protein and whole grains.
+Many veggies and fruits have a mixture of the B vitamins in them.
+It’s just overall healthy eating in the end- fruits, veggies of all colors, protein, and whole grains.